 Anyone can sign up for a Swappa account and buy or sell used devices.
-But unlike, say Craigslist, Swappa requires sellers to take several photos of the device with the listing number visible in each one.
-The photos need to show the overall condition of the phone, including a functioning display.
+But unlike, say Craigslist, Swappa requires sellers to take several photos of the device with a unique listing number visible in each picture.
+The photos also need to show the overall condition of the phone, including a functioning display.

 Turn that old phone into cash